 Antibiotic resistance, stemming from the use of antibiotics to promote growth and suppress disease within confinement operations, presents a serious health concern.
 The low-level dosing of livestock and poultry with antibiotics that are identical or related to drugs used in human medicine has contributed to the spread of multidrug-resistant infections in humans.
-The Centers for Disease Control (CDC) estimates that each year, 2 million people in the United States contract antibiotic-resistant infections and 23,000 die from such infections.
+The Centers for Disease Control (CDC) estimates that each year, more than 2.8 million people in the United States contract antibiotic-resistant infections and more than 35,000 die from such infections.
 The CDC has confirmed a link between the routine use of antibiotics in farm animals and the growing problem of antibiotic-resistant bacteria.

 Animal and manure management on confinement operations, animal transport conditions, and meat processing can also contribute to food contamination and food-borne illness like E. coli and Salmonella.
 A 2013 study by Johns Hopkins Bloomberg School of Public Health found an association between living near high-density pig operations or crop fields fertilized with manure from high-density pig operations and methicillin-resistant Staphylococcus aureus, commonly referred to as “MRSA.”